 Worship Arts Program

-Master media skills, pursue musical excellence and nurture your faith as you become a leader in worship.
+Master worship leading skills, pursue musical excellence, and nurture your faith as you become a leader in worship.

 The Worship Arts major at Asbury is dedicated to equipping young men and women in using the arts to engage their culture with the truth and love of Jesus Christ.
 It is a program where passion runs alongside excellence in practice, where classes are designed to lead your heart as well as train your mind.
 We want to use music, the visual arts, and drama to lead people who don’t know Jesus to Him and to lead those who do know Him closer to Him.

 The foundation for the Worship Arts major is a broad set of classes ranging from Worship theology and Worship history to classes that engage students about their relationship with Jesus to courses that cover a broad range of the worship arts with classes in music, drama, media, and graphic design.
 Then on this foundation you can specialize in one (or more) of three areas: music, drama, or visual arts.

 - Music: The music track features classes in contemporary music theory and song writing and being a part of one of Asbury’s worship bands.

 - Drama: Classes in the dramatic arts focus on acting, directing, screenwriting, and design.

 - Visual Arts: The visual arts include courses such as Photography, Audio Production, and Television Studio Production.